TheV360/sb_file_toolkit/README.md

 ## Documentation

-Thanks to [clap](https://lib.rs/crates/clap), (and a few hundred extra kilobytes) you can say `sb_tools --help` and it'll tell you all the things!
+Use `sb_tools --help` at the command line to see the full command reference.
 Also, check the `reference` folder for the materials I referenced while making this.

 Invocation should look kinda like this.